Post-Pandemic “Back-to-School” Safe Driving Guide *2021 Update

 The school year can often mean increased traffic congestion.
 School buses and rideshare vehicles like Uber or Lyft are picking up passengers, kids on bikes are hurrying to get to school before the bell rings, and harried parents are trying to drop their kids off before work.
 This all occurs in one small parking lot when everyone is under a time crunch to beat the bell.
 It can be a recipe for disaster, and everyone must do their part to pay attention and keep children safe in school zones.
 It’s never more important for drivers to slow down and pay attention than when kids are present – especially before and after school.

 If your child is injured in a car accident, he or she has the legal right to be compensated.
-Schedule your free consultation with one of the California personal injury lawyers at Arash Law by calling (888) 488-1391. ✏️ California 2021 Back-to-School Dates
+Schedule your free consultation with one of the California car accident lawyers at Arash Law by calling (888) 488-1391. ✏️ California 2021 Back-to-School Dates

 School Zone Driving Safety Tips